 3. Review Your Budget

 This is important, as your household finances are probably about to drastically change again!
 You’ve gone from being paid to living off savings/maternity pay (in whatever way, shape or form) and now you’re looking forward to earning a wage once more!
-It’s easy to get carried away when you finally see all of that lovely cash back in your bank account so if you want to make the most of it, keep a well-balanced budget.
+It’s easy to get carried away when you finally see all of that lovely cash in your bank account so if you want to make the most of it, keep a well-balanced budget.

 You should factor in: